 In more casual settings that might only require a sport coat, you can push your creative boundaries a little bit more by considering starker color contrasts.
 Just keep in mind that with any pattern—but especially plaid—a little goes a long way.
 Olive green, charcoal grey, or alternating neutral-tone blacks and whites can greatly complement your style and allow you to stand out in a crowd without being too overpowering.
 While you might want to go with pinstripe or crosshatch for suits that you'll be wearing more frequently during events or places that lean toward the formal side, plaid is still a great option for summer suits or ensembles that require a more relaxed aesthetic.
 From the tastefully subtle to the wildly outrageous, plaid has existed in various forms ever since humans started to develop a sense of fashion.
 One of the most widely known checkered clothing patterns, plaid is embraced by both formal and casual fashion realms.
 While the popularity of plaid suits waned toward the dawn of the 21st century, they now seem to be making a bit of a comeback, with some important conditions, of course.
 Contrary to the popular belief of some in the fashion world, plaid can be done elegantly so long as the color contrasts between fabric threads are not too severe.
 Some softer plaid patterns even closely resemble the stitching of a crosshatch suit, and if your main use for a custom suit is everyday office wear, this is definitely the look you should be shooting for.

 With a variety of suit styles, colors, patterns, and fabrics to choose from, our clothiers here at Enzo Custom will help you get fitted into a suit that works best for both your personal style needs and dress code requirements.
-Use our custom suit builder on our website or stop into one of our physical showrooms today to give your wardrobe an extra boost.
+Use our custom suit builder on our website or book a private appointment in one of our physical showrooms today to give your wardrobe an extra boost.